jcftang/jcftang.github.com/source/_posts/2011-10-21-setting-up-my-work-macbook-air.markdown

 what I had explicitly installed.
-Sadly I tried to install gcc45 and gcc46 because I wanted to play with some codes which needed a fortran compiler, this failed to install due to some bootstrapping issue of the fortran compilers during the build.
+Sadly I tried to install gcc45 and gcc46 because I wanted to play with some codes which needed a fortran compiler, this failed to install due to some bootstrapping issue of the fortran compiler during the build.

 I've yet to install Haskell and some of the related tools which are pretty handy for a lazy user.
 There is also the need for installing Office for OSX.
 I wish I could just use plain text.

 At somepoint I should grab my previous lists and see what I have added/removed to my toolbox over the years.
+So far Lion hasn't been too bad, but I have yet to develop anything or seriously tried to do anything too technical on this system so far.